Nitrobenzene: Uses

 Aniline is a precursor to urethane polymers, rubber chemicals, pesticides, dyes (particularly azo dyes), explosives, and pharmaceuticals.

 Specialized applications

-Nitrobenzene is also used to mask unpleasant odors in shoe and floor polishes, leather dressings, paint solvents, and other materials.
+Nitrobenzene is used to mask unpleasant odors in shoe and floor polishes, leather dressings, paint solvents, and other materials.
 Redistilled, as oil of mirbane, nitrobenzene had been used as an inexpensive perfume for soaps.
 It has been replaced by less toxic chemicals for this purpose.
-A significant merchant market for nitrobenzene is its use in the production of the analgesic paracetamol (also known as acetaminophen) (Mannsville 1991).
+A significant merchant market for nitrobenzene is its use in the production of the analgesic paracetamol (also known as acetaminophen).
 Nitrobenzene is also used in Kerr cells, as it has an unusually large Kerr constant.
 Evidence suggests its use in agriculture as a plant growth/flowering stimulant.